 Mount Ephraim Road is described as a ridge road, but the segment of Sugarloaf Mountain Road within Montgomery County is cut into a low hillside and sits several feet lower than the surrounding land on both sides of the road north of the farmhouse and buildings near the intersection.
-Therefore, the "ridge road with expansive views" is being removed from the list of significant features.
+Therefore, the "ridge road with expansive views" is not included in the list of significant features for Sugarloaf Mountain Road.

-In addition to the view of Sugarloaf Mountain as one crosses the Frederick County line, a very interesting fence composed of concrete posts and wooden rails runs along the west side of the road.
+In addition to the view of Sugarloaf Mountain as one crosses the Frederick County line, a very interesting fence composed of concrete posts and wooden rails runs along the west side of the road and is being added as a significant feature.